INFORMATION REQUIRED IN PROXY STATEMENT

 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Based solely on review of the copies of Forms 3, 4, and 5 and amendments thereto furnished to the Company, or written representations that no Form 5s were required, the Company believes that, during the fiscal year ending December 31, 2001, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were met in a timely manner except as set forth below.
+Based solely on review of the copies of such forms furnished to the Company, or written representations or the Companys knowledge that no Forms 5s were required, the Company believes that, during the period from January 2000 through December 2000, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were satisfied.

-The deadline for stockholders to submit proposals to be considered for inclusion in the Companys proxy statement for next years annual meeting of stockholders is January 15, 2003.
-Such proposals may be included in next years proxy statement if they comply with certain rules and regulations promulgated by the SEC and the procedures set forth in our Bylaws, which among other things require notice to be delivered or mailed and received at the Companys executive offices on or before January 15, 2003 (120 days prior to May 15, 2003, the anniversary of the date of this years annual meeting).
+Under the present rules of the SEC, the deadline for stockholders to submit proposals to be considered for inclusion in the Companys proxy statement for next years annual meeting of stockholders is expected to be December 20, 2001 (120 days prior to April 19, 2002).
+Such proposals may be included in next years proxy statement if they comply with certain rules and regulations promulgated by the SEC and the procedures set forth in the Bylaws of the Company, which require notice to be delivered or mailed and received at the Companys executive offices on or before January 18, 2002 (120 days prior to the anniversary of May 17, 2001).

-The Company filed an Annual Report on Form 10-K with the Securities and Exchange Commission on March 29, 2002.
-Stockholders may obtain a copy of this report, without charge, by writing to Craig S. Kussman, Chief Financial Officer and Vice President, Finance and Administration of the Company, at the Companys principal executive offices located at 9640 Towne Centre Drive, San Diego, CA 92121.
+The Company filed an Annual Report on Form 10-K with the Securities and Exchange Commission on March 27, 2001.
+Stockholders may obtain a copy of this report, without charge, by writing to Jack Fitzpatrick, Chief Financial Officer and Vice President, Finance and Administration of the Company, at the Companys principal executive offices located at 9640 Towne Centre Drive, San Diego, CA 92121.

 |BY ORDER OF THE BOARD OF DIRECTORS|